This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in India.

 • total value of supply of goods or services or both

-• taxable value of the supply of goods or services or both taking into account discount or abatement, if any
+• taxable value of the supply of goods or services or both considering discount or abatement, if any

 • rate of tax (central tax, State tax, integrated tax, Union territory tax or cess)